Scherzer goes over 200 Ks as Nationals beat Orioles 8-4

+WASHINGTON (AP) — Max Scherzer took another step toward returning to All-Star form, reached another milestone and helped the Washington Nationals get back on track in their pursuit of a playoff berth.

-WASHINGTON (AP) — Max Scherzer struck out eight to reach the 200 mark for an eighth straight season, Kurt Suzuki homered and drove in four runs and the Washington Nationals cruised past the Baltimore Orioles 8-4 on Wednesday night.
+Scherzer struck out eight to notch 200 for an eighth straight season, Kurt Suzuki homered and drove in four runs and Washington cruised past the Baltimore Orioles 8-4 on Wednesday night.

 Scherzer allowed two runs and six hits over 4 1/3 innings in his second start since missing a month with a strained back.
-Although he didn’t factor in the decision, the right-hander took another step toward regaining his All-Star form and remained unbeaten since May 17.
+Although he didn’t factor in the decision, the right-hander moved closer to becoming fully healthy and remained unbeaten since May 17.

+“Obviously, we had a pitch count on him, but typical Max, he gave us what he had,” manager Dave Martinez said.
+“I felt toward the end he was getting a little tired, but that’s part of building back up.”

-Hall of Fame pitcher Tom Seaver is the only player in major league history with nine successive 200-strikeout seasons.
+Hall of Famer Tom Seaver is the only pitcher in major league history with nine successive 200-strikeout seasons.
 Scherzer’s streak is alone in second place.

+The Nationals can’t afford to lose Scherzer again, not when they’re clinging to the NL wild card lead and still in striking distance of Atlanta in the NL East.

 Wander Suero (5-7) followed Scherzer and got Trey Mancini to hit into a double play to end the fifth.

-It was the sixth win in seven games for the Nationals, who have surged to the top of the wild card standings behind a robust offense that leads the NL in runs scored this month.
+It was the sixth win in seven games for the Nationals, who have surged into contention behind a robust offense that leads the NL in runs scored this month.

 Limited to four hits while being blanked in the series opener Tuesday, the Nationals quickly returned to form, scoring five runs on five hits in the first inning against Asher Wojciechowski (2-7).